jupyter/notebook-research/results/API_Design.md

 ## Objects

-On average, among notebooks that were able to be parsed with they Python abstract syntax tree, there are 20.72 objects defined in a notebook (median = 13).
+On average, among notebooks that were able to be parsed with the Python abstract syntax tree, there are 20.72 objects defined in a notebook (median = 13).
 Narrowing this down to only notebooks with at least one object, the median increases to 14 objects.

 ## Errors